KatamariJr/gorm.io/pages/docs/sharding.md

 layout: page
 ---

-Sharding plugin using SQL parser and replace for splits large tables into smaller ones, redirects Query into sharding tables.
+Sharding plugin using SQL parser and replace for splits large tables into smaller ones, redirects Query into sharded tables.
 Give you a high performance database access.

 https://github.com/go-gorm/sharding